Reform War: Liberal Triumph

-Miramón on November 3 convoked a war council, including in it prominent citizens to meet the crisis and by November 5 it was resolved to fight until the end.
-The conservatives were not struggling with a shortage of funds and increasing defections.
-Nonetheless, Miramon gained a victory when he attacked the liberal headquarters of Toluca on the 9th of December, in which almost all of their forces were captured.
-With the tide turning to liberal victories, Juárez rejected the McLane-Ocampo Treaty in November, while the treaty had previously been rejected in the U.S. Senate May 31 and not ratified.
+Miramón on 3 November convoked a war council, including in it prominent citizens to meet the crisis and by 5 November it was resolved to fight until the end.
+The conservatives were not struggling with a shortage of funds, due to looting the British legation of $700,000, but with increasing defections.
+Nonetheless, Miramon gained a victory when he attacked the liberal headquarters of Toluca on 9 December, in which almost all of their forces were captured.
+With the tide turning to liberal victories, Juárez rejected the McLane-Ocampo Treaty in November, while the treaty had previously been rejected in the U.S. Senate on 31 May and not ratified.
 Juárez had secured recognition from the U.S. government with the opening of negotiations with the United States, rejected outright sale of Mexican territory to the United States, and received aid from the U.S. Navy, in the end securing benefits to Mexico without actually concluding the treaty.

-In early December as the tide of war had clearly turned to the liberals, Juárez signed the Law for the Liberty of Religious Worship on December 4, the final step in the liberals' program to disempower the Roman Catholic Church by allowing religious tolerance in Mexico.
+In early December as the tide of war had clearly turned to the liberals, Juárez signed the Law for the Liberty of Religious Worship on 4 December, the final step in the liberals' program to disempower the Roman Catholic Church by allowing religious tolerance in Mexico.

 General González Ortega approached Mexico City with reinforcements.
-The decisive battle took place on December 22, at Calpulalpan.
+The decisive battle took place on 22 December, at Calpulalpan.
 The conservatives had 8,000 troops and the liberals 16,000.
-Miramon lost and retreated back towards the capital.
+Miramón lost and retreated back towards the capital.

 Another conservative war council agreed to surrender.
 The conservative government fled the city, and Miramón himself escaped to European exile.
-Márquez escaped to the mountains of Michoacan.
-The triumphant liberals entered the city with 25,000 troops on January 1, 1861, and Juárez entered the capital on January 11.
+Márquez escaped to the mountains of Michoacán.
+The triumphant liberals entered the city with 25,000 troops on 1 January 1861, and Juárez entered the capital on 11 January.